aisepucrio/llm-security-req-classification/readme.md

 1. Add the template to the prompt factory in `source/prompt.py`.
 2. Update the `strategies` list at the end of the file.

+## Paper to Script Mapping

+This section details how the `source/results_metrics.py` script and its functions relate to the tables in the paper.

+- `get_rq1_consolidated_result(labels, models)`: This function is used for RQ1.
+It processes the results from the models using the zero-shot prompting strategy and calculates the precision, recall, and F1-score metrics.
+The data this function generates is the basis for the "Zero-shot" section of **Table 3**.

+- `get_rq2_consolidated_result(labels, models)`: This function is used in RQ2.
+It performs the same metric calculations as get_rq1_consolidated_result but for the other prompting strategies: Few-shot, Auto-CoT, and Raw-inst.
+The data from this function populates the corresponding sections of **Table 3**.

+- The main function also contains commented-out calls to several functions from the `source/data_analysis.py` script, such as `rq1_eda(df_rq1)` and `rq2_improvement_by_strategy(df_rq1,df_rq2)`.
+They generate the data for the remaining tables, specifically a more detailed version of **Table 3** and **Table 4**, respectively.

+- `rq2_statistical_test(df_rq2)`: This function performs the statistical analysis for RQ2.
+Although this is a function from data_analysis.py, its call here in results_metrics.py is what triggers the creation of the data for **Table 5**.

+- `get_rq3_consolidated_secreq_result(labels, models)`: This functions generates the consolidated metrics for the SecReq dataset.
+This data would be used to create **Table 6**, which shows the top-5 performing models and strategies specifically for this dataset.

+- `get_rq3_individual_secreq_result(labels, models)`: This function is intended to be part of the analysis for RQ3.
+Uncomment it to calculate the metrics for each individual SecReq project (CPN, ePurse, and GP), providing the data for the detailed comparative analysis in **Table 7**.
 ---